akritiko/bulk_qr_generator/README.md

-# QR Code Generator with Icons
+# Bulk QR Code Generator

-This Python project generates QR codes from URLs listed in a CSV file and overlays custom icons at the center of each QR code.
+This Python script generates QR codes from URLs listed in a CSV file and overlays custom icons at the center of each QR code.
 The resulting QR codes are saved as high-resolution PNG files.

 ## Features